MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-started/deploy-apps.md

 App assignment type |	Group use	| Example Azure AD name
 --- | --- | ---
-Available |  The app will be available from Company Portal app or website, or Microsoft Store for Business. | MMD – *app name* – Available
-Required |  The app is installed on devices in the selected groups. | MMD – *app name* – Required Uninstall |  TThe app is uninstalled from devices in the selected groups. | MMD – *app name* – Uninstall
+Available |  The app will be available from Company Portal app or website. | MMD – *app name* – Available Required |  The app is installed on devices in the selected groups. | MMD – *app name* – Required Uninstall |  TThe app is uninstalled from devices in the selected groups. | MMD – *app name* – Uninstall